jospete/obsidize-rotating-file-stream/README.md

 written in pure typescript with no ionic / angular / cordova dependencies embedded in it.

 So theoretically this could be used as middleware for any system that has a file API and can run javascript.

+See the [Ionic App Example](https://github.com/jospete/ionic-native-file-logging-example) for working sample code.